Kaushkibits/BITS05OSSEAssignment04/README.md

 •	Troubleshooting: How to troubleshoot, where to look, Reviewing updates in files.

+Learnings
+It helps to collaborate among group members and learn about pull request and merge the code.
+It helps to know how to resolve the conflicts among team members.

 •	Success Criteria: Once done, message displayed to confirm on how it works is the indication that the project is successfully deployed.
+Helps to collaborate among team members and successfully committing the files.